bryanlimy/technical-interview/README.md

 - Computer architecture favors the quicksort process.

 #### What you need to know:
 - While it has the same Big O as (or worse in some cases) many other sorting algorithms it is often faster in practice than many other sorting algorithms, such as merge sort.
 - Know that it halves the data set by the average continuously until all the information is sorted.
+- It is significantly faster in practice than other O(nlogn) algorithms, because its inner loop can be efficiently implemented on most architectures, and in most real-world data, it is possible to make design choices that minimize the probability of requiring quadratic time.
+Additionally, quick sort tends to make excellent usage of the memory hierarchy, taking perfect advantage of virtual memory and available caches.
+Although quick sort is not an in-place sort and uses auxiliary memory, it is very well suited to modern computer architectures.

 #### Big O efficiency:
 - Best Case Sort: Merge Sort: O(n)